vitekign/Mortgage/README.md

 <img width="400" src="https://cloud.githubusercontent.com/assets/3220686/20918999/8bf672dc-bb4e-11e6-9806-f71a4065e203.png">

-To make the final decision the system runs all of the corresponding values through the Rate Fuzzy Set (2.8) and Approval Fuzzy Set (2.9).
+To make the final decision, the system runs all of the corresponding values through the Rate Fuzzy Set (2.8) and Approval Fuzzy Set (2.9).
 After this step, the system saves two crisp values for the rate and for the approval status.
 For the rate, the system does not need to convert the value into another type.
 However, for the approval status, the system converts the crisp output into one of three cases: Approved, Human Decision or Denial, as shown in Approval Fuzzy Set (2.9).

 If the application is approved, the system congratulates the applicant and informs about a corresponding mortgage rate.